Hotel (Hailey novel): Plot

-The Dentist Convention: The hotel business gains a minimum from room rent, the bulk of its profit coming from the food and the conventions held.
 A major convention of dentists was supposed to be held in the St. Gregory.
-Dr. Ingram, the president of the convention, has arrived and settled in his room.
-Then a Dr. Nicholas, a prominent Negro dentist and university lecturer, arrives at the counter, showing a confirmed reservation.
-However hotel policy does not allow Negroes.
-Dr. Ingram was quite disappointed at this and threatened to take the convention out of the hotel, causing a major loss.
+Dr. Nicholas, a "prominent Negro dentist" and university lecturer, arrives at the counter, showing a confirmed reservation.
+However hotel policy has refused to desegregate despite the 1964 Civil Rights Act.
+The Board President threatens to take the convention out of the hotel.
 When Peter discussed it with Warren, he said that after a few discussions this would be forgotten, the convention would be held, and there was no need to worry.
 And after a few meetings the convention finally decided to stay, though Dr. Ingram resigned from his post.

-Curtis O'Keefe and Dodo: Curtis O'Keefe, who owns a large hotel chain, plans to buy the St. Gregory.
-He is there with Dodo, his girlfriend.
-But Curtis wants to move on.
-He gets a movie role for Dodo and intends to go to New York to meet his new girlfriend.
-When Warren tells Curtis that he is not going to accept Curtis' offer to sell the hotel, Curtis is very disappointed and in a fit of anger he tells Dodo that he doesn't want her any more.
-Dodo is upset, although somehow she already knows.
-She has to board her flight to Los Angeles and takes elevator number 4, as she is about to move out of the hotel.
+In the meantime, the Journeyman's Union goes back on their handshake agreement to purchase the hotel.